Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Burnside property

 \begin{proof} Suppose there exists a point $p$ of $F$ such that the orbit $G.p$ is infinite.
 Take a minimal invariant set $K_{2} \subset \overline{G.p}$ for the action of $G(F)$ on $F$.
 We just saw that the set $K_{2}$ has to be finite.
 Take the finite index subgroup $G_{2}$ of $G(F)$ consisting of elements which pointwise fix the finite set $K_{2}$ and have a positive derivative at each point of $K_{2}$.
 As in the proof of Theorem \ref{Burn}, we can prove that the group $G_{2}$ has to pointwise fix a neighbourhood of $K_{2}$ in $F$.
 This is not possible as $K_{2}$ is accumulated by an infinite orbit under $G$. \end{proof}

 Hence any orbit of the action of $G(F)$ on $F$ is finite.
-As in the proof of Theorem \ref{Burn} and as the group $G(F)$ is finitely generated, the stabilizer of any point of $F$ is locally constant.
-More precisely, if a finitely generated subgroup of $G(F)$ pointwise fixes a point of $F$, then it pointwise fixes a neighbourhood of this point: otherwise, the group $G(F)$ would have an infinite orbit.
+As in the proof of Theorem \ref{Burn} and as the group $G(F)$ is finitely generated, we obtain the following property.
+If a finitely generated subgroup of $G(F)$ pointwise fixes a point of $F$, then it pointwise fixes a neighbourhood of this point: otherwise, the group $G(F)$ would have an infinite orbit.
 Hence, using the compactness of $F$, we deduce that the group $G(F)$ is finite.

 Let us prove the second point of the proposition.
 As the group $G(F)$ is finite, the subgroup $G_{3}$ of $G$ consisting of elements which pointwise fix $F$ is a finite index subgroup of $G$ : it is the kernel of the restriction morphism $G \rightarrow G(F)$.
 Hence it suffices to prove that the group $G_{1}$ is a finite index subgroup of $G_{3}$.